vietqhoang/gemini-terminal-trader/README.md

 # Disclaimer

-This is an coding exploratory project.
-This project is not meant to be used outside of my own use and knowledge building and is not ready (and will never be ready) for the public to use.
+This is a personal coding exploratory project.
+This project is not meant to be used outside of my own use and knowledge building.
+It is not ready (and will never be ready) for the public to use.
 If you choose to use this project, proceed at your own risk.

 # Gemini Trader Terminal